Fiction - General

 PHILIP BEARD is a partner in a law firm and an English teacher.
 He has studied fiction writing with Frederick Busch.
 His first novel is DEAR ZOE and his latest is titled LOST IN THE GARDEN, a family drama about a man who is losing his wife to golf.

 NICOLE BLADES is a journalist and author whose writing has appeared in MORE, Cosmopolitan, Women’s Health, NYTimes.com, xoJane.com, Cool Mom Tech, Huffington Post, PBS Parents, and Mom.me.
-She is currently at work on her first novel, THE THUNDER BENEATH US, about a successful, beautiful and "blessed" woman, but with a dark secret and a desire to do something more meaningful than continue being known as a fashion magazine's resident sexpert.
+Her two novels THE THUNDER BENEATH US and HAVE YOU MET NORA? are published by Kensington Books.

 HELEN BRYAN is an American who has made her home in Britain for many years.
 She is the author of the New York Times and Wall Street Journal bestseller WAR BRIDES, following the stories of five young women whose lives are about to collide as Britain prepares for war with Germany.
 Her latest title, also on the bestseller lists, is THE SISTERHOOD, which connects an unlikely present-day heroine to the events of the Spanish Inquisition.